 banner

-My Job in SATS: I’m a Customer Service Agent who assists passengers transiting across different airlines at Changi Airport
+My Job at SATS: I’m a Customer Service Agent who assists passengers transiting across different airlines at Changi Airport

-My Job in SATS: I’m a Customer Service Agent who assists passengers transiting across different airlines at Changi Airport
+My Job at SATS: I’m a Customer Service Agent who assists passengers transiting across different airlines at Changi Airport

 Make your customers feel heard